Reference Desk #19 — Critters

 Asking For Feedback

-No matter what I’m writing — short story, novel, or something else — I’ll start with a first draft, do some amount of editing, and then start to feel the need for feedback.
+No matter what I’m writing — short story, novel, or something else — I’ll start with a first draft, do some amount of editing, and then feel the need for feedback.
 No matter how great you are at editing and revision, you can’t catch everything.
 In fact, if you’re me, you can’t catch a lot of things.

 As I’m working on my serial novel, Razor Mountain, feedback is going to be interesting.
 While I’m going to start with a buffer of a couple completed chapters, I’ll be publishing as I write.
 Unlike my normal process, I’ll be interleaving the first draft writing, editing, and incorporating feedback for different chapters.